mattermost/docs/source/install/troubleshooting.rst

 When trying to configure the Giphy integration in Mattermost, you may hit the error "Command with a trigger of <keyword> failed".
 To solve this, you need to edit your ``config.json`` and configure ``AllowedUntrustedInternalConnections`` to contain the hostname of the webhook.

-(Gfycat) What to do if gifs are not loading even though they show up in the emoji picker?
+Gfycat gifs are not loading even though they show up in the emoji picker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Check whether the server has access to the Gfycat servers.
 It may be behind a proxy or firewall which is blocking outgoing connections.